anjackson/codex/content/stories/the-analogue-repository/index.md

 &nbsp;&nbsp;&nbsp;&nbsp;_"Oh, we're currently in the process of shelving them.
 Come and see."_

-As we walk towards to nearest corner of the room, the few filled shelves come into view.
+As we walk towards to nearest corner of the room, the handful of filled shelves come into view.

 &nbsp;&nbsp;&nbsp;&nbsp;_"Here's what we've shelved so far."_